vpcarroll15/college-football/README.md

 24) UCF (1362) (+0)
 25) Washington (1342) (not included in poll)

 I will leave it to readers to evaluate the quality of these rankings!
-I do think that they pass a basic sanity test, though.
-I'll admit that I was relieved to see the national champion and national runner-up at the top.
+I do think that they pass a basic sanity check, though.
+I was relieved to see the national champion and runner-up at the top.

 The model groups LSU, Clemson, Alabama, and Ohio State into an elite class of teams.
 Notice how their ratings are significantly higher than Georgia's, and how Georgia's is significantly higher than a tightly clustered group of schools (Oklahoma, Notre Dame, Florida, Penn State, Oregon).
-The pollsters severely punished Alabama for a close loss to Auburn at home, but come on...does anyone really believe that Alabama is only the eighth-best team in the nation? :)
+The pollsters punished Alabama for a close loss to Auburn at home, but come on...does anyone really believe that Alabama is only the eighth-best team in the nation?

 Another team that leaps out to me on this list is Baylor, which my model thinks is overrated.
 The reason for this is clear to me...Baylor's schedule isn't very good.
 My model cares a lot about strength of schedule.
 Wins against